 What is the best way to eat your Homemade Spanish Sardines?

-You can enjoy your homemade Spanish Sardines when you eat them with steamed rice or with freshly baked bread and lemon juice.
+- You can enjoy your homemade Spanish Sardines when you eat them with steamed rice or with freshly baked bread and lemon juice.
 You can also preserve it by placing it in an air-tight container and storing it in the fridge.
-If you’re in search of a good gift, homemade Spanish sardines in a sterilized jar will be a delicious and unique treat.
+If you’re searching for a good gift, homemade Spanish sardines in a sterilized jar will be a delicious and unique treat.

-What makes your Homemade Spanish sardines extra special?
+What makes your Homemade Spanish sardines extra unique?

-What makes our latest recipes extra special is that you can actually control the flavor and how tasty you want it to be.
-If you want extra spicy sardines, you can always add chili or chili peppers.
+Our latest recipes are special because you can control the flavor and how tasty you want it to be.
+You can always add chili or peppers if you wish to have extra spicy sardines.
 Just make sure you got enough water beside you.
-For homemade recipes like this, there’s no limit to how much salt, olives, garlic, carrots, or the vinegar you want to use as long as it suits your preferences.
+For homemade recipes like this, there’s no limit to how much salt, olives, garlic, carrots, or vinegar you want to use as long as it suits your preferences.

 - Add more pickles.